DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-05-templates.md

         ### Results

-        Sometimes users couldn’t tell if they were looking at a template or a course.
+        Sometimes users could not tell if they were looking at a template or a course.

         After entering information it is summarised on this page, some users then mistook this page to be a preview of the course, thinking that this might be what candidates would see.